ryjen/ryjen.github.io/content/post/schemaless-database-search.md

 I have plans for a hash based mobile synchronization piece based on my experience with the same in SQLite.

-The reasoning is because I just found solutions like Firebase or Couchbase way to heavy for my needs running in a docker container or your data is too locked into the company.
-Wanted a more open source friendly solution.
+The reasoning is frankly, because I am a hugely egoic when it comes to tech and think I can do something more lightweight or better.